 America250 is committed to highlighting the triumphs and challenges of the African American experience as we approach 2026.
 That means not only reflecting on the struggles and achievements, but also fostering optimism and unity in envisioning a future that honors the dreams and aspirations of the next generation.

 In the months and years ahead, America250 extends an invitation to all Americans to actively engage in exploring our shared history, recognize the work still ahead of us, and boldly envision a more equitable and united future.
-It is through understanding and celebrating the diversity and resilience of the American story that we will truly honor the essence of Black History Month.
+It is through understanding and celebrating the richness and resilience of the American story that we will truly honor the essence of Black History Month.

 Rosie Rios